 MYTH: The Orleans Levee Board ignored federal requirements to maintain the levees regularly and spent only a few hours annually inspecting them before going to lunch.

-TRUTH: The widely publicized “drive-by” levee inspections pre-Katrina were 1) conducted by the Army Corps of Engineers, not the levee board, to inspect the local sponsor’s year-round maintenance activity and 2) were primarily ceremonial.
+TRUTH: The widely publicized “drive-by” levee inspections pre-Katrina were primarily social/ceremonial and were conducted by the Army Corps of Engineers.
+These were the federal agency’s annual audit of the local levee board’s operations and maintenance (O&M) activity.

 Source: Water Policy, Vol 17, Issue 4; Monday morning quarterbacking